Rainfall Rate Algorithm

 Improvements and Benefits

 The GOES-R will have four times the spatial resolution and take new images five times faster than the current system.
 This will contribute to better forecasts and warnings for floods, flash floods, and associated landslides.
-More accurate rainfall rates from areas with limited ground-based radar, for example mountainous headwaters and off-shore coastal storms, contributes to these improved forecasts and warnings
+More accurate rainfall rates from areas with limited ground-based radar, such as mountainous headwaters and off-shore coastal storms, contributes to these improved forecasts and warnings.

 The processing combines GOES-R Advanced Baseline Imager (ABI) infrared images of the top of clouds with microwave data from other satellites to produce a better estimate of rainfall than is possible using only one of these sources.